gxldCptRick/gxldCptRick.github.io/README.md

 # gxldCptRick
-a small summary of my coding abilities and other interesting things
+a small summary of my coding abilities with jQuery,
+Angular.js,
+BootStrap,
+html, and
+css